 Guests with Disabilities

-Accessible parking is available on both Class Day May 24th and Commencement Day May 25th at the Harvard Stadium Athletics complex on North Harvard St. in Allston or at the Soldiers Field Park Garage on the Harvard Business School Campus, located at 111 Western Avenue in Allston.
+Accessible parking will be available on both Class Day and Commencement Day at the Harvard Stadium Athletics complex on North Harvard St. in Allston or at the Soldiers Field Park Garage on the Harvard Business School Campus, located at 111 Western Avenue in Allston.
 Please note that all parking is on first-come, first-served basis, and is in satellite parking areas.
-This parking will be available beginning at 6:30AM on Commencement Day, May 25th, 2017.
-Guests with further questions on accessibility parking needs or accommodation please send an email to email@example.com to discuss.
+This parking will be available beginning at 6:30AM on Commencement Day.
+Guests with further questions on accessibility parking needs or accommodation please send an email to firstname.lastname@example.org to discuss.

 SHUTTLE AND VAN SERVICE